the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ### Ability to Verify

-We consider this the most important factor.
+We consider this as the most important factor.
 The solution proposed will automate feedback and verification.
-Feedback will be done by the mechanism of transactional futures.
-Verification will be done by using the blockchain itself in the process of training.
+Feedback will be done by an extension of the neural network model coupled with the mechanism of transactional futures (on the Mythos chain).
+Verification will be done by using also the blockchain for accounting for the process of training.

 ### The Character and Features of Mythos